nhayward/revpit/user/pages/08.faq/default.md

 <div markdown="1">

-**A:** Winners will be announced on the [Showcase page](http://reviseresub.com/showcase) of our site as well as on Twitter.
+**A:** Winners will be announced on the [Showcase page](http://reviseresub.com/showcase) of our site as well as on our [Subreddit](https://www.reddit.com/r/RevPit?target=_blank).
 Editors will then email their authors to begin the editing process!

 </div>